Yproximite/yProx-CLI/docs/handlers.md

 ## Plain Javascript files

-Used for handling JS files.
+Used for handling JS files with the support of ES6 code.
+Note that ES6 modules are **not supported**, use Rollup instead.

-In production environment, it uglify files and generates sourcemaps.
+In production environment, it minimize files and generates sourcemaps.

 ```js
 {